Home | List of Talks | About | Search

 June 9, 1979 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi begins a series of talks on Fukanzazengi, Zen Master Dogen’s universal recommendations for how to practice zazen (seated meditation), by examining the meaning of the critical line, “For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.”
-He introduces a six-component system for understanding zazen from a physical and psychological standpoint, and discusses how important it is to arrange circumstances and let go.
+He introduces a six-component system for understanding zazen from the standpoint of Buddhist psychology, and discusses how important it is to arrange circumstances and let go.
 He also talks about life at Eiheiji monastery.

 Fukanzazengi: Dogen’s Universal Recommendation for Zazen – Talk 2